 How wind forecasts work—and what makes a good one

 Saildrone Forecast is the first forecast to combine conventional weather information with oceanographic and atmospheric data collected by saildrones to create a more robust weather forecast.
-To predict wind, Saildrone integrates coarse resolution models with local topography to create an ultra-high-definition forecast.
+To predict wind, Saildrone integrates coarse resolution models with local topography to create a high-definition forecast.

 Standard resolution weather forecasts provide city-by-city predictions.
-In a growing number of select cities—including San Francisco, the Solent, Miami, Los Angeles, Chicago, Boston, New York, Annapolis, London, and Palma de Mallorca—Saildrone Forecast provides ultra-high-definition weather information to a scale of 200 meters.
-Off the water, this equates to approximately a block-by-block scale.
+In a growing number of select cities Saildrone Forecast provides high-definition weather information to a scale of 1,000 meters.

 The beauty of San Francisco Bay is created by the mountains and valleys that surround it.
 Looking at a wind animation of a typical summer day in the Bay, Saildrone Forecast reveals not only the areas with the most wind but the unique wind shadows created by each land feature.